input-output-hk/marlowe-cardano/marlowe-cli/examples/zcb/ReadMe.md

   cardano-cli address build "${MAGIC[@]}"                                          \
                             --payment-verification-key-file "$LENDER_PAYMENT_VKEY" \
 )
-LENDER_PUBKEYHASH=$(
-  cardano-cli address key-hash --payment-verification-key-file "$LENDER_PAYMENT_VKEY" )
 ```

-The lender John Fletcher is the minimum-ADA provider and has the address `addr_test1vrsuucqupq5xz7dw0tnw7w3cyck5zyk2kpnr56xlhr57m3gll8m84` and public-key hash `e1ce601c08286179ae7ae6ef3a38262d4112cab0663a68dfb8e9edc5`.
+The lender John Fletcher is the minimum-ADA provider and has the address `addr_test1vrsuucqupq5xz7dw0tnw7w3cyck5zyk2kpnr56xlhr57m3gll8m84` and role token named `JohnFletcher`.
 They have the following UTxOs in their wallet:

 ```
 marlowe-cli util clean "${MAGIC[@]}"                             \